Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Experimental details

 \subsection{Types and random generation of input functions for FEONet}

-This paper specifically focuses on the learning of the solution operator of a partial differential equation (PDE) from an external forcing term.
-Notably, the FEONet can be readily extended to handle various input functions, such as boundary conditions, coefficients, or initial conditions, in order to learn the solution operator of a given PDE.
-As an example, the FEONet is capable of learning the operator mapping from the variable coefficient $c(x)$ to the corresponding solution $u(x)$ of a PDE \eqref{eq_varcoeff} with variable coefficients.
-This demonstrates the versatility and adaptability of the FEONet approach.
-Figure \ref{fig:input_varcoeff} displays the solution profile obtained when variable coefficients are considered as input.
-This experiment demonstrates the feasibility of the FEONet approach for accommodating different types of input functions.

-In order to train the network, we generate random external forcing functions or variable coefficient functions.
-Inspired by \citet{bar2019learning}, we created a random signal $f(\xx;\om)$ as a linear combination of sine functions and cosine functions.
-More precisely, we use for a 1D case and for a 2D case where $m_i$ for $i=1,2$ and $n_j$ for $j=0,1,2,3$ are drawn independently from the uniform distributions whose ranges are shown in the second column of Table \ref{table:parameters}.
+In order to train the network, we generate random input functions (e.g. external forcing functions, variable coefficient functions, boundary conditions, and initial conditions).
+Inspired by \cite{bar2019learning}, we created a random signal $f(\xx;\om)$ as a linear combination of sine functions and cosine functions.
+More precisely, we use for a 1D case and for a 2D case where $m_i$ for $i=1,2$ and $n_j$ for $j=0,1,2,3$ are drawn independently from the uniform distributions.
+In our experiments for DeepONet with input-output data pairs, we prepare a total of 30/300/3000 pairs of $(f,u)$ by applying the FEM on sufficiently fine meshes.
 It is worth noting that even when considering different random input functions, such as those generated by Gaussian random fields, we consistently observe similar results.
 This robustness indicates the reliability and stability of the FEONet approach across various input scenarios.